swennemans/nodewebkit-reactjs/README.md

 ````

 What is working?
-Livereload;
-Browserify
+- Reload on change;
+- Browserify;
-NPM modules (not extensively tested, but 'fs' works).
+- NPM modules (not extensively tested, but 'fs' works).

+How to add node module?
+Require in index.html to make the node module available.
+See: https://github.com/substack/node-browserify/issues/481#issuecomment-46753255